 The likelihood of a LOWC event occurring during the activity is extremely low when considering industry statistics, Santos statistics and the standard preventive control measures in place.
 Wells are designed with essential engineering and safety control measures to prevent a loss of containment occurring.
-Blowout and well release frequencies for exploration drilling has been reported at between 1 and 10 incidents every 10,000 to 100,000 years (i.e., up to a frequency of 10^{-3} to 10^{-4} / year) (OGP, 2010).
+Blowout and well release frequencies for exploration drilling has been reported at a frequency of $1.5 \times 10^{-4}$ per well (IOGP, 2019; exploration drilling operations at wildcat wells, North Sea Standard).